progapandist/rubotnik/README.md

 say 'Nice to meet you!'
 ```

-`say` can take an array of quick replies (a maximum of 11) that will be appear at the bottom of the message:
+`say` can take an array of quick replies (a maximum of 11) that will appear at the bottom of the message and will remove any guesswork for your user regarding her further actions:

 ![quick replies](./docs/quick_replies.PNG)